 In contrast, the id for a logged-in user is presumed to be a durable association between a person and that id.
 The id is consistent, regardless of what device is used or how long it has been since the user’s last session.

 In nearly all cases where anonymous traffic is used, after a user logs in they will still have an anonymous id.
 The session or device id doesn't go away just because they logged in.
 The question becomes "Which id do I pass to getTreatment() and track()?"

 Considerations and Best Practices

-When creating a split, you choose which type of id (i.e. traffic type) will be passed to getTreatment for that split.
+When creating a feature flag, you choose which type of id (i.e., traffic type) will be passed to getTreatment for that feature flag.
 The factors that influence the decision of what traffic type to choose are:

 - Which traffic types can be exposed to the feature?